janwilmake/monoflare/README.md

 # Wishlist

-- logo: many buns disguised in the clouds

 - nlang functionality:
   - generate fetch handler logic from regular functions, just using domain-name filenames that don't have it as candidates for this.
   - openapi is very useful
 - cross-cloud! allow vercel & deno too, and bun if possible. choose most logical one. cross language too!

-- environment variables get set automatically, directly to cloudflare worker, based on single central file
+- environment variables get set automatically, directly to cloudflare worker, based on single central secrets repo

-- before open sourcing this... figure out gtm that makes me money.